AM311/Cybersecurity_Report/home.md

  - **1** VM running **Windows 7**;
  - **1** VM running **Kali Linux**;

-Any virtualization software is good: just for reference, this activity has been built using **VirualBox**.
+Any virtualization software is good: just for reference, this activity has been built using **VirtualBox**.
 OS versions are not mandatory, but all the features that will be used must be available.

 It is clearly required that all these machines can communicate between each-other, so the virtualizator must be set up for allowing this.

 ### Configuring the Machines

+Once all the machines have been installed,

 ==RIMANDO A CONFIGURAZIONI COME DA SCENARIO --> CITARE PRINCIPALI MODI PER REALIZZARE LO SCENARIO: utenti e come realizzare le ipotesi di lavoro (a grandi linee)==